 Seamless integration with the Logic Air Heat Pump, one of our favoured heat pumps, particularly in the R32 range.
 Read our review of the Ideal Logic Air here.

 Maximum efficiency with Vaillant heat pump systems.
 We like the Vaillant aroTherm Plus, their flagship air source heat pump.
-Tailored compatibility ensures optimal efficiency, precise temperature control, and consistent performance.
-Its advanced insulation, superior heat retention, and built-in smart technology integration make the Unistor a top choice for homeowners installing a Vaillant heat pump.
+This tailored compatibility ensures optimal efficiency, precise temperature control, and consistent performance.
+It is not an especially stand out cylinder, but Its advanced insulation, superior heat retention, and built-in smart technology integration make the Unistor a top choice for homeowners installing a Vaillant heat pump.

-Comprehensive heating solutions with advanced control systems for the Ecodan heat pump range.
+This offers comprehensive heating solutions with advanced control systems for the Ecodan heat pump range.
+Pre-plumbed with for an easy installation and performance without the need for customer intavention.

 Daikin Altherma cylinders feature innovative thermal storage technology and pair perfectly with Daikin heat pumps.
-Their smart grid compatibility, customizable settings, and low heat loss design ensure reliable, efficient performance year-round.
+Their smart grid compatibility, customisable settings, and low heat loss design ensure reliable, efficient performance year-round.

 When installing an air source heat pump, choosing a hot water cylinder that matches the heat pump manufacturer can be one of the most important decisions for ensuring long-term energy efficiency, system performance, and operational reliability.
 Here’s why it can often make sense to get the heat pump and cylinder from the same manufacturer: